knbz/security-advisor/custom.md

 	"finding": {
 		"severity": "HIGH",
 		"next_steps": [{
-			"title": "Investigate which process are running in your cluster.
+			"title": "Investigate which processes are running in your cluster.
 If you suspect one of your pods was hacked, restart it, and look for image vulnerabilities", "url":"https://cloud.ibm.com/containers-kubernetes/clusters"
 		}],
-                "short_description": "One of the pods in your cluster appears to be leaking an excessive amount of data", "long_description": "One of the pods in your cluster is approaching external servers and sending them data in volumes that exceed that pod’s normal behavior"
+                "short_description": "One of the pods in your cluster appears to be leaking an excessive amount of data.", "long_description": "One of the pods in your cluster is approaching external servers and sending them data in volumes that exceed that pod’s normal behavior."
 	}
 }
 ```